jwithington/jwithyleventy/posts/ignore-it.md

 Today I realized I wanted to set this thing up for real continous deployment -- I no longer wanted to have to drag and drop to deploy the thing.
 I like using git even for personal projects, so it's a no-brainer to make it so that pushing to remote causes a deploy.

-I set it up on [Netlify][netlify] kinda by accident, simply because it was in the [eleventy tutorial][eleventy-tut], and I gotta say: it's nice to be back!
+I set it up on [Netlify][netlify] kinda by default, simply because it was in the [eleventy tutorial's deployment section][eleventy-tut], and I gotta say: it's nice to be back!
 I used to play around with Netlify a lot in the past, but haven't had a need to for a long time (as I was using [surge.sh](https://surge.sh/), [Github Pages][pages], or [Blot][blot], depending on what I was working on).

 And those are all good tools for what they are!
 But with [Eleventy][eleventy], I'm trying to do it The Eleventy Way™️, and so using the first thing they mentioned in the tutorial felt right. 😀